g-jgreen/documentation/content/iothubs/google.md

 ## Check if the data is being pushed to Waylay

+Create the Cloud Function and push new data from your Device to your Topic.
+Now check if the data is arriving;
 Go to https://staging.waylay.io/#/resources/ and look up your resource with the DeviceId you specified.
 If all goes well you should see your data under `data` -> `all messages`

 ## Sending state back depending on what you configured in Waylay Templates.